 Your doctor may also order blood work and x-rays.
-These tests are done to exclude other conditions that may be causing your problem.Back to top
+These tests are done to rule out other conditions that may be causing your problem.Back to top

 - Resting your wrist to relieve the pressure on the nerve.
-Try to identify the activities that are making it worse so you can stop or change them.
+Try to identify the activities that are making your symptoms worse so you can stop or change them.

-- Splinting your wrist will keep your hand and wrist in a position that does not cause strain.
+- Splinting your wrist will keep your hand and wrist in a position that doesn’t cause strain.
 This will help reduce the swelling that is pressing on your nerve, which will help decrease your symptoms.
 Wear your wrist splint as instructed by your doctor.

 - Your doctor may suggest that you work with a physical or occupational therapist.
-The therapist will:
+Your therapist will:

-- Show you how to move or hold your hand in a way that does not increase pressure on the median nerve
+- Show you how to move or hold your hand in a way that doesn’t increase pressure on your median nerve.

-- Steroid injections (shots) into the carpal tunnel area will reduce the swelling.
+- Steroid injections (shots) into the carpal tunnel area.
+This will reduce the swelling.
 A decrease in swelling may help to decrease pain.
-Steroid shots are used in patients that still have pain after trying other therapies.
-These injections may help with the pain and swelling for several weeks or months.
+Steroid shots are used if your pain doesn’t go away after trying other therapies.
+These shots may help with the pain and swelling for several weeks or months.

-- Surgery may be an option if you have a lot of pain and severe limitations in your movement, or if other treatments have not worked.
+- Surgery, if you have a lot of pain and severe limitations in your movement, or if other treatments haven’t worked.
 The surgery will release pressure on the nerve with the goal of reducing your pain.